approov/quickstart-android-java-httpsurlconn/SECRETS-PROTECTION.md

 ## FURTHER OPTIONS

-See [Getting Started With Approov](https://approov.io/docs/latest/approov-usage-documentation/#getting-started-with-approov) for information about additional Approov features you may wish to try.
+See [Exploring Other Approov Features](https://approov.io/docs/latest/approov-usage-documentation/#exploring-other-approov-features) for information about additional Approov features you may wish to try.

 ### Header Prefixes
 In some cases the value to be substituted on a header may be prefixed by some fixed string.
 A common case is the presence of `Bearer` included in an authorization header to indicate the use of a bearer token.
 In this case you can specify a prefix as follows: